Adharsh-Ramakrishnan/Spirit-Quest-Unleash-Your-School-Spirit/README.md

 Features in the administrator side include live approval of student points, creation of announcements, creation of new events and rewards, selecting a random winner from each grade and the winner with the most points, a live leaderboard view, a wholistic view of all the students, creation and deletion of students, an administrator report that allows admins to graph student data based on metrics (Ex: events attended by grade), a community chat, and answering personal student questions.

+## Installation Process
+For this project, PyCharm Professional IDE was used for the development of the application.
+Only Windows and Macintosh were used for this project.
+To install PyCharm, follow the instructions on this page for your specific device: https://www.jetbrains.com/pycharm/.

+To run this project, open the project with Github desktop or download the project as a zip file.
+Once saved on your local system, open the project with PyCharm Professional IDE.
+Install all of the imports and click the "run" button.

+For more detailed instructions on running the project, go to the Application Data and Documentation folder and open the Spirit Quest User Documentation.pdf file.
+This file contains more detailed instructions on running the project.

+## Contributors
+Vivaan Rajesh - @vivaan2006
+Adharsh Ramakrishnan - @AdhuBavu2